 The District may provide water for irrigation use only at its discretion subject to the provisions of a Service Agreement for Irrigation Use (Appendix G).
 All such water provided through an irrigation meter shall be metered by a separate meter installed and owned by the District.
 The meter and/or connection is for the Customer and is to serve water to only one (1) dwelling and /or only one (1) business for the sole purpose of irrigation use and does not constitute retail water service.
 Extension of pipe or pipes to transfer water from one property to another, to share, resell, or sub-meter water to any other persons, dwellings, business, and/or property, is prohibited.
-Use of water provided under a Service from said meter shall be for irrigation use only and such service is limited by applicable District Rules and Policies and as further provided in the Service Agreement for Irrigation Use.
+Use of water provided under a Service Agreement for Irrigation Use for any purposes other than irrigation is prohibited.
+Service from said meter shall be for irrigation use only and such service is limited by applicable District Rules and Policies and as further provided in the Service Agreement for Irrigation Use.
 Service provided to Customer under said Agreement will be interruptible and subject to termination if misused, including noncompliance with watering restrictions, including the District Water Conservation and Drought Contingency Plans